Slides

 clockwork-bells-keyboard

-The big bells were used in medieval times to warn and notify of fires, storms or enemy attacks.
+The big bells gave warning for fires, storms or enemy attacks.
 They still sound for service, wedding and funeral.

 From inside the tower you can have a peek into the long tunnel-like space between the ceiling of the church and the roof.
 Impressive timber construction.